Bhoopesh123/Grafana/README_Tempo_Setup.md

 # Tempo
-Below Steps will help to install Tempo for Tracing for a sample application
+Below Steps will help to install Tempo for Tracing  a sample application

 # 1. Install Loki-Stack